gutfalla/Real-state-prices-UK/README.md

 https://github.com/gutfalla/Real-state-prices-UK/blob/main/real_state_prices_uk/data_exporters/export_ppd2023_bigquery.sql

 Finally, I created a trigger for running all the pipelines on the 20th of each month at 23:59.
-The reason is that HM Land Registry updated the information at this date and time.
-I try to guarantee the freshness of the data by doing that.
+The reason is that HM Land Registry updates the information at this date and time.
+I tried to guarantee the freshness of the data by doing that.

 ![Alt Text](https://github.com/gutfalla/Real-state-prices-UK/blob/main/Mage_trigger.png)